Ramblin' Ralph

 New Mexico Humanities Council

-Ramblin's appearances include New Mexico's Old Lincoln Days, Hubbard Museum of the American West, Albuquerque Museum, Albuquerquer Folk Festival, Western Music Association International Festival, various state parks & monuments
+Lincoln State Monument Old Lincoln Days, Ruidoso's Hubbard Museum of the American West, Ghost Ranch, Albuquerque Folk Festival, Red River Days of 1895, Albuquerque Museum, University of New Mexico, the Western Music Association International Music Festival, various state parks & monuments

 ~~~~~~~~~~~~~